Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 TODO
 ----

-- [ ] Update to remove features integrated in Omeka S v 3.1.
+- [ ] Update to remove features integrated in Omeka S v 3.1 and remove dead fixes for Omeka S beta.
 - [x] The override of a search query with "property" should be called even with "initialize = false" in the api.
 - [x] Remove distinction between advanced and basic form: they are just a list